 There are various styles typically used to depict important low quality roads:

-(3) dashed fill (normal road colour & special colour) - it is style that seems the most promising and examples below show how it may work.
-Roads under contruction are currently using this style - it is also necessary to change it.
+(3) dashed fill (normal road colour & special colour) - it is a style that seems the most promising and examples below show how it may work.
+Roads under construction are currently using this style - it is also necessary to change it.

 (5) display in style similar to current highway=track - this style is not working well for important roads of a low quality (there are situations where [highway=primary; surface=unpaved] is used)

 (6) dashed casing & fill (normal road style & empty space) - this style works better for roads under construction. highway=construction may start using such style

 Styling of unpaved roads should: